luciotato/LiteScript/devel/source-v0.7/Grammar.lite.md

             var classDecl = .getParent(ClassDeclaration)
             if no classDecl
-              .throwError "can't use 'super' outside a class method"
+              .throwError "use of 'super' outside a class method"

             if classDecl.varRefSuper
                 #replace name='super' by name = #{SuperClass name}